 Paul has been a Board Member for RFH since 2011.
-He is currently the President of Vicwest Building Products, a long established Canadian based supplier of quality exterior building products for all segments of the construction industry.
-Vicwest has nine locations in Canada and is headquartered in Oakville, ON.
+He is the President of Vicwest Building Products, a proudly Canadian manufacturer and supplier of quality exterior steel siding and roofing products for the residential and commercial construction industry.
+Vicwest is headquartered in Burlington, ON.

-His professional development is supplemented with extensive experience in senior and executive leadership roles with well-respected multi-national manufacturing and distribution companies in the industrial and CPG segments.
+His professional development is supplemented with extensive experience in senior and executive leadership roles with well-respected multi-national manufacturing and distribution companies in the industrial, construction and consumer segments.

-Paul holds a Bachelor of Commerce degree with majors in marketing and accounting, the CPA, CMA designation, and an Executive MBA from the Kellogg School of Management / Schulich School of Business.
+Paul has a Bachelor of Commerce degree from The University of Calgary, a professional accountant designation (CPA, CMA) and an Executive MBA from the Kellogg School of Management / Schulich School of Business.

 He lives in Burlington with his wife Rose, daughter Jaclyn, son Jarred and their favourite Havanese, Beau.

-Jim Caruk, Partner of Caruk-Hall Construction, Master Contractor and Custom Home Builder, has over 40 years in the building industry and is known to many as the host of HGTV’s Real Renos, Handyman Superstar Challenge and Builder Boss.
+Jim Caruk has over 40 years experience in the building industry.
 With close family ties to the Military (his Dad, Edward Caruk, served as Engineer, PFC Sapper and his uncle Paul Caruk, PFC Marksman, Infantry), Jim wanted to find a way to give back to the Canadian heroes that serve our country.
 After a friend’s son came home injured from serving overseas, Jim was surprised to learn that not all home modifications are covered by the government so he started Renos for Heroes in 2010 in order to help improve the lives of these injured Canadian soldiers.